jic198/aimsgb_docs/docs/source/python/MoS2.rst

 .. image:: images/MoS2_fig1.png
     :width: 400px

-You will see a warning saying "The lattice system of the grain is not orthogonal. aimsgb will find a supercell of the grain structure that is orthogonalized.
-This may take a while."
-It took me 3 min to generate the MoS2 grain boundary structure on my laptop.
-What takes it so long is the process of calculating the transformation matrix.
-In the future, I may store the transformation matrices in a database so that it doesn't need to be calculated every time.

 ``s_input`` can also be created using ``from_mp_id`` method by giving an ``mp_id`` from `Materials Project <https://materialsproject.org/>`_.
 The ``mp_id`` of MoS2 is `mp-2815`::